lavaorg/lsdevspace/README.md

-# LightSpeed Dev Space
+# Warp Dev Space

-This is a top level development space for lightspeed builds.
+This is a top level example workspace for warp dev.
 Common build scripts and inforamtion is here.
 This enviornmenet will pull in any additional repositories as needed.

 Each unique build enviroment for a major component will have a top level directory under which the relevant repositories will be placed.